 General repairs will be completed by Wrekin Housing Trust.
 You should report repairs directly to them on the following number:

-This number is available 24 hours a day including weekends and bank holidays.
+This number is available 24 hours per day including weekends and bank holidays.

 You should report boiler and gas appliance repairs direct to :

-This number is also available 24 hours a day including weekends and bank holidays.
+This number is also available 24 hours per day including weekends and bank holidays.

 Wrekin Housing Trust (Wrekin) is an experienced service provider in their own right and they also provide a repair services for other small housing associations, although the head office is in Telford, they have operatives working in and around the Birmingham area.
 All their operatives will carry ID cards.